junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

   early with penicillin, for 10 days.

   ♦ To prevent return of rheumatic fever, and added heart damage, a child who has once had rheumatic fever should take penicillin for 10 days at the first sign of a sore throat.
-If he already shows signs of heart damage, he should take penicillin on a regular basis or have monthly injections of benzathine penicillin (p.
-351) perhaps for the rest of his life.
+If he already shows signs of heart damage, he should take penicillin on a regular basis or have monthly injections of benzathine penicillin ([page 351](#page-351)) perhaps for the rest of his life.
 Follow the advice of an experienced health worker or doctor.

 # [311](#page-311)